The Best Peach Cobbler

 Step Three

 Now, the cobbler topping.
-Combine the flour, sugar, and baking powder, stir until mixed.
+Combine the flour, sugar, and baking powder, and stir until mixed.
 Beat the eggs and milk together.

 Mix Dry Ingredients